October 21, 2009

 Identifying That ‘One Thing’ In Your Brand

-Google Image Result for http://mattgosselin.files.wordpress.com/2008/12/amazoncom_-my-blue-goose-exploiting-the-wow-factor-in-real-estate-marketing_-matthew-s-gosselin-first-editing_-books.jpg
+Google Image Result for https://mattgosselin.files.wordpress.com/2008/12/amazoncom_-my-blue-goose-exploiting-the-wow-factor-in-real-estate-marketing_-matthew-s-gosselin-first-editing_-books.jpg

 Tonight my son, Evan, kept pointing to the back of my computer and saying “Dats Dada’s.”
 Translation: That’s Dad’s.
 It turns out that what he was pointing to was not my computer at all but a bumper sticker that is stuck to the back of my laptop.
 The sticker has a picture of a blue feather that can also be seen on the front of my first book, My Blue Goose.
 In many ways this blue feather has become a bit of a logo for many of my promotions.